How to Deal with Content Theft

 They did all sorts of things to try and prevent theft.
 They'd write to a special sector of the 5¼" floppy disk, which couldn't be copied, and require that disk to always be in the drive or the program wouldn't run.
 Or they'd buy a proprietary hardware device and require that to be inserted into one of the ports on the back of the computer or the software wouldn't run.

-The net result always ends up being that you're punishing your honest, paying customers by making it more onerous for them to use the software or content, while people using the pirated copy don't have to jump through hoops like dongles and floppy disks that have to be inserted in drives.
+The net result always ends up being that you're punishing your honest, paying customers by making it more onerous for them to use the software or content, while people using the pirated copy don't have to jump through those same hoops.

 One industry that has gone way overboard with this is the movie industry with their braindead DVD region system.
 A DVD bought in one region will not play on a player bought in another region.
 In 1999 I was living in the US and bought several DVDs because I wanted to be able to watch those movies again years later.
 In 2002 I moved to Denmark, and all of my legitimately bought DVDs were useless.